-- Hold a current Connecticut Licensed Practical Nurse license. - Satisfy all the CT-CCNP admission requirements. - Submit a CT-CCNP application and be admitted to the program (please note, the application process does not vary for LPN candidates).
+- Hold a current Connecticut Licensed Practical Nurse license.
+You are not eligible for LPN Advanced Placement if your license is not in good standing or you do not hold a current LPN license. - Satisfy all the CT-CCNP admission requirements. - Submit a CT-CCNP application and be admitted to the program (please note, the application process does not vary for LPN candidates).